WPC-Systems-Ltd/WPC_Python_driver_release/examples/Console/Asynchronous/USBDAQF1AD/UART/README.md

 We connect two device via UART so that can communicate data.

-In order to use API correctly, please refer to the [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).
+For detailed API usage, refer to the [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).

-If you'd like to create your own application, start by using this simple template, and then include your own code.
+To create your own application, start with this simple template and then include your custom code.

-## How to use this example
+## How To Use This Example

-### Hardware Requirement
+### Hardware Requirements

-In order to run this example, you should get USBDAQF1AD product, which contains UART function.
+To run this example, you will need a USBDAQF1AD product, which contains UART function.

 Then, we take `USBDAQF1AD` for example.